 Dakhinapan has all kinds of seating arrangements – from cosy chairs for conquering that crossword to mooras to put your feet up.

 Dakhinapan stocks a colourful selection of furniture and decorative objects, and some truly unique pieces.
 We came across this gramophone outside the Madhya Pradesh showroom, Mrignayani.
 They are bought by the store and repaired.
 And they work!
 So go ahead, dig out those old LPs (or pick up a few from Free School Street pavement stalls), put on a Naushad or an OP Nayyar number and enjoy a lazy Sunday.
-At INR 5,040, these make for great wedding presents or a special anniversary present for your folks.
+These make for great wedding presents or a special anniversary present for your folks.

 Recycled Home Decor

 Ever wondered where old bicycle bells go to die?
-Perhaps to add a dash of quirk to an eco-chic trendsetting home in the form of this funky turtle (INR 450)?
+Perhaps to add a dash of quirk to an eco-chic trendsetting home in the form of this funky turtle?
 Pick up these fun pieces of decor for the house made from salvaged materials at Aranya, a store tucked away in the upper area of the complex.
 They combine art and trash into truly unique creations – like this bird fashioned from a discarded bicycle seat frame.

 Rugs, Bed Linens & Curtains

 If it is furnishings you are looking for, you will be spoilt for choice here.
 Most of the state emporia sell rugs, curtains and bed linen in different local designs.
-We found these with colourful geometric patterns (just INR 840 at Poompuhar, the Tamil Nadu emporium).
+We found these with colourful geometric patterns at Poompuhar, the Tamil Nadu emporium.
 Before you pick one up, figure out first where you will put it – if it will the rug be in a high-traffic area like an entrance hall (look for bold prints and durability), consider the scale of the room.

 Ovenware And Kitchen Ceramics